 Both breakdown what the expenses section covers of what they are reporting, namely the booking fee, airport fees, instant pay or express pay charges, and service fees that Uber and Lyft take out of your earnings upfront.

 In the past, Lyft included this Tax Prep Checklist that can come in handy if you’re not sure what you can deduct from your rideshare earnings:

-It would be a good idea to research the two to see if you’re getting the best deal, though it’s likely they will both be offering the same discounts.
 Learn more about discounts and other tax questions you might have at Lyft’s Tax Site.
 Lyft is also offering additional support at their local hubs.
-Find your nearest hub here.

-If you’ve been following my advice over the past year, you probably drove for more than one TNC last year.
+If you’ve been following my advice over the past year, you probably drove for more than one TNC (transportation network company) last year.
 If that’s the case, you still only have to file one Schedule C, but you will need to combine the income from Lyft and Uber on your Schedule C and combine the commission and fees from Lyft and Uber too.
 Just make sure you account for the correct expenses as detailed above.